AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/starter-projects.md

 ---
-description: Create workspace projects based on reports.
+description: Learn how to quickly create a project based on common reporting scenarios using templates in Analysis Workspace.
 title: Templates
 feature: Workspace Basics
 role: User, Admin